 The Red Hat Virtualization Host has security features enabled.
-Security Enhanced Linux (SELinux) and the iptables firewall are fully configured and on by default.
-The status of SELinux on a selected host is reported under SELinux mode in the General tab of the details pane.
+Security Enhanced Linux (SELinux) and the firewall are fully configured and on by default.
+The status of SELinux on a selected host is reported under SELinux mode in the General tab of the details view.
 The Manager can open required ports on Red Hat Enterprise Linux hosts when it adds them to the environment.

 A host is a physical 64-bit server with the Intel VT or AMD-V extensions running Red Hat Enterprise Linux 7 AMD64/Intel 64 version.

 A physical host on the Red Hat Virtualization platform:

 - Must belong to only one cluster in the system.